jeremyosborne/dnpk/README.md

     - [X] distinguish battle dice from the previous mentioned standard dice (it's standard, but only relative to the battle module).
     - [ ] Write out the battle algo, define the data structures, and define the events/hooks.
     - [ ] Switch the core mechanics of the battle module to be a generator, but keep a public method that assume the caller does not care about the generator and just wants the full battle results.
+    - [ ] Allow terrain to be applied specifically to `attackers` or `defenders`.
+This could represent a less ideal situation: attackers have waded across a river and are fighting up into the defenders beach.
     - [ ] Have the battle module have limits on infinite looping.
+    - [ ] Add the new health code to the battle code rewrite.
     - [ ] Fully test the battle module.
-    - [ ] Allow terrain to be applied specifically to `attackers` or `defenders`.
-This could represent a less ideal situation: attackers have waded across a river and are fighting up into the defenders beach.
 - [ ] Other structures for classic parity:
     - [ ] Ruins / Temples
         - [ ] Searchable by: Heroes (according to original rules)